Koredotcom/docs/docs/xo/automation/testing/regression-testing/health-and-monitoring.md

 <br>

-In the **Not Covered Intent**s List, you can view the respective Bot Name, as shown below.
+In the **Not Covered Intents** List, you can view the respective Bot Name, as shown below.
 This helps analyze which Bots don’t identify the tested intents and improve test execution accordingly.
 <img src="../images/hm-29.png" alt="Dialog Intent-Not Covered Intent" title="Dialog Intent-Not Covered Intent" style="border: 1px solid  gray; zoom:50%;"/>
 <br>